Double majority: United States

-If the answer to either of these questions is No, the measure fails.
+In the United States, a constitutional amendment must be passed by a two thirds majority of each house and then ratified by the legislative bodies of three fourths of the states.

-This mechanism is used to prevent a small group from passing spending measures that affect the entire population in order to support their pet causes, especially at an election expected to have low voter turnout.
-Double majorities are also frequently used in municipal annexations, wherein majorities of both the residents in the annexing territory and the territory to be annexed must support the annexation.
+On a local level, double majorities are frequently used in municipal annexations, wherein majorities of both the residents in the annexing territory and the territory to be annexed must support the annexation.
 A similar rule exists for adopting metropolitan government in Tennessee, where the referendum must pass both inside and outside the principal city.